Legal Claim Assistant

 Rear end crashes frequently cause soft tissue injuries, spinal cord injuries, whiplash, back injuries, and shoulder injuries.
 The body is thrown forward and then snapped back against the seat, which puts intense stress on muscles, ligaments, and discs.

 People often suffer whiplash, neck strain, upper and lower back pain, bulging or herniated discs, shoulder injuries, and headaches.
 Even if the vehicles involved show only minor visible vehicle damage, the force transferred through the body can be significant.
 Many victims also suffer concussions, jaw pain, or worsening of prior conditions like degenerative disc disease.
+Severe injuries are more likely when the rear end accident occurs at higher speeds or when the steering wheel violently jerks the driver forward.

 Back and neck pain can linger far longer than many drivers expect.
 If you are wondering how long does back pain last after a rear end collision, the answer depends on the severity of the impact, your age, and how quickly you receive appropriate medical attention.
 Some people heal in weeks.
 Others need months of therapy, injections, or even surgery.